Equality and Diversity

 We recognise that building an inclusive and diverse workforce that reflects the diverse communities we serve, enables us to deliver the highest possible standards of community safety in order to build stronger, safer and more resilient communities.

 To achieve this we have developed in conjunction with individuals from across the whole organisation, an approved set of principles that guide us.
 Our ‘Core Values’ represent the standards of behaviour expected from all of our employees, underpin our strategic aims and objectives and are integral to everything we do.
-This is creates a professional and supportive environment for all employees and service users.
+This creates a professional and supportive environment for all employees and service users.